google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 that will render a red square.
 To do that, we first need to write a fragment shader.
-We will write the shader in GLSL (a high-level language) and compile it to SPIR-V (a binary intermediate representation for Vulkan).
+We will write the shader in GLSL (a high-level language) and compile it to SPIR-V (a low-level, binary, intermediate representation for Vulkan).

 The fragment shader is essentially a program that will run on the graphics device (normally your GPU, but in this case SwiftShader)